-The commencement of exploration activity at Cuiú Cuiú will be dependent on improvements in the Covid-19 situation as well as the Company's ability to raise funds through the recently announced equity private placement (see 'Liquidity and going concern').
-Subject to both issues, the Company's near term exploration plans are as described below.
+The extent of drilling and other exploration activity at Cuiú Cuiú will be dependent on improvements in the COVID-19 situation.
+Subject to continued improvements with regards to this issue, the Company's near-term exploration plans are as described below.